Louvain

 Algorithm link: Louvain

-The most efficient and empirically effective method for calculating modularity was published by a team of researchers at the University of Louvain.
+One of the most efficient and empirically effective methods for calculating modularity was published by a team of researchers at the University of Louvain in Belgium.
 The Louvain method uses agglomeration and hierarchical optimization:

-The first phase incrementally calculates the modularity change of moving a vertex into every other community and moves the vertex to the community with the highest modularity change.
+Next, the algorithm calculates the modularity score change of moving every vertex into every other community.
+Once a score is calculated for every possible change, the algorithm moves each vertex to the community that results in the highest modularity score change.

-The second phase coarsens the graph by aggregating the vertices which are assigned in the same community into one vertex.
+The next phase "coarsens" the graph by aggregating the vertices in the same community into one vertex.

 Specifications